 Sectioning a Tooth

 Some teeth require sectioning.
 This is a very common procedure done when a tooth is firmly anchored in its socket or the root is curved and the socket can’t expand enough to remove it.
-Dr. West simply cuts the tooth into sections then removes each section one at a time.
+Drs.
+West or Petersen simply cuts the tooth into sections then removes each section one at a time.

 3 Tooth Replacement Options